James Beck

-Stanley James Carroll Beck (21 February 1929 – 6 August 1973) was an English actor who played the role of Private Walker, a cockney spiv, in the BBC sitcom Dad's Army from the show's beginning in 1968 until his sudden death in 1973.
+Stanley James Carroll Beck (21 February 1929 – 6 August 1973) was an English television actor.
+He appeared in a number of programmes, but is best known for the role of Private Walker, a cockney spiv, in the BBC sitcom Dad's Army from the show's beginning in 1968 until his sudden death in 1973.

 Early life

 Beck was born on 21 February 1929 in Islington, North London, and attended Popham Road Primary School.
-His childhood was hard, with his father frequently unemployed and his mother making artificial flowers to provide a small income.